 It is hard to beat The University of Texas at Austin if you want to pursue Astronomy & Astrophysics as a major.
 The University of Texas at Austin is among the largest schools in Texas.

 Any student who is interested in Astronomy & Astrophysics needs to check out Harvard University.
-Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.
+This school is one of the largest schools in Massachusetts.

 Every student who is interested in Astronomy & Astrophysics needs to look into University of California - Santa Cruz.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.